Education: Gifted Education Concentration, Master of Education

 - A letter of interest that outlines the candidate’s reason(s) for applying to the M.Ed. program and how they expect to both benefit from and contribute to it.

-- Two recommendations from individuals who can speak to potential success in graduate school.
+- Two recommendations from Individuals who can speak to potential success in graduate school.

 International students whose native language is not English must also meet the English language proficiency standard set forth in the Graduate Admissions section of the CSU-Pueblo Catalog.